Living with Endometriosis and Infertility: The lessons I’ve learned

 Endometriosis is a painful, chronic systemic inflammatory condition that affects 1 in 10 women of reproductive age.
 Endometriosis can have a significant impact on the physical, mental and social well being of women who suffer with the condition.
-Additionally 30-40% of women who have endometriosis will experience difficulty in becoming pregnant.
+Additionally 3-4 out of 10 women (30-40%) who have endometriosis will experience difficulty in becoming pregnant.

 Read on to find out how you can protect your fertility if you suspect you have endometriosis or if you know someone who has symptoms that could be related to endometriosis.